 Client : Thornsett / YMCA St Paul’s Group

-DLA have submitted a planning application for a mixed use development in Wimbledon for a 121 room YMCA hostel, 135 new homes with ground floor retail spaces.
+DLA submitted a planning application for a mixed use development in Wimbledon for a 121 room YMCA hostel, 135 new homes with ground floor retail spaces.
 There are a large number of character areas within Wimbledon and the site lies next to 2 main character areas, The Broadway and South Park.
 The main challenge of the site is to respond to the existing rhythm and height of the mid-rise context of the immediate Broadway but creating a smooth transition with the low-rise urban grain of South Park Road.

 The proposal sees a family of connected buildings that through different heights, plots widths, set-backs and curve corners, addresses the site’s complexities.